 But where to go? the young priest wondered.
 And what traps and wards had the clever Aballister set for him?

 He moved to the nearest door, a simple, unremarkable one to his left.
 He scanned for any obvious traps, then called upon his magic to scrutinize it more fully.
 Unremarkable, it seemed, and from what Cadderly could tell, unlocked.

-He took a deep breath to steady himself, held his crossbow out in front of him, grabbed the knob in one hand, and slowly turned it.
+He took a deep breath to steady himself, held his 256

+crossbow out in front of him, grabbed the knob in one hand, and slowly turned it.
 He heard a distinctive click, a hissing sound as the door's edge slipped past the jamb.

 The door flew from his hand, snapped open in the blink of an eye.
 A fierce, sucking wind grabbed at Cadderly, pulling him to the open portal.
 His eyes widened in fear as he came to realize that this was a gate to yet another plane-one of the lower, evil planes judging from the growling shadows and acrid smoke filling the unbordered region in front of him.
-He grabbed at the planes judging from the growing shadows and acros smoke mining the unbordered region in front of nim.
 He grabbed at the doorjamb and held on with all his strength, and held on, too, to his precious crossbow.

 He was stretched out fully into the new plane, feet leading the way.
 Fearful tingles caressed his body, a sensation that evil things were near him, touching him!
 The pull was too great; Cadderly knew that he could not hold on for long.

 Cadderly locked his hands in place and forced himself into a state of calmness.
 As he had done in the previous room, he used his magic to study the magic of this area, of the door and the threshold.

-All of the portal area was magical, of course, but a single spot stood out to Cadderly, its emanations of magic different and more The second and a fields about it.
+All of the portal area was magical, of course, but a single spot stood out to Cadderly, its emanations of magic different and more intense than the fields about it.
 The young priest let go with one hand, straightened his crossbow, and drew a bead.

 He couldn't be sure if this was the place of the actual gate, the specific key to the interplanar barrier, but his actions were wrought of desperation.
 He put the crossbow in line and let fly.
 His shot did not hit the mark, but struck close enough so that the resulting explosion encompassed the target spot.